-In this current climate I am offering online therapy for a range of issues including anxiety, depression, financial worries, fear of the future, bereavement, life transitions, self esteem, emotional disturbance, complex trauma, etc. This is just an overview of my services.
+I am offering online therapy for a range of issues including anxiety, depression, financial worries, fear of the future, bereavement, life transitions, self esteem, emotional disturbance, complex trauma, etc. This is just an overview of my services.

 Sessions are 60 minutes in length and typically take place once a week.